Cries from Casement as His Bones Are Brought to Dublin

 Cries from Casement as His Bones are Brought to Dublin is a radio play written by David Rudkin that examines the life and controversial legacy of Irish nationalist and British diplomat Roger Casement.
-It was first broadcast on BBC Radio on 4 February 1973.
+It was first broadcast on BBC Radio 3 on 4 February 1973 and has been hailed as a masterpiece of radio drama.

+Development

-The project began in 1966 as a commission for Rudkin to contribute to a radio series on historical rebels, and morphed into a play about Casement when he realised that the social and political climate of the country at the time bore strong parallels to that of Casement's era.
+The project began in 1966, a year after Roger Casement's body was repatriated to Ireland, as a commission for Rudkin to contribute to a radio series on historical rebels.
+It morphed into a play about Casement when he realized that the social and political climate of the country at the time bore strong parallels to that of Casement's era.
+Rudkin utilized Casement's own diaries in the course of his research.

+Regarding the fragmentary, collage-like style of the piece, Rudkin later said, "To mediate such a quantity and complexity of material, I found myself logically evolving a variety of techniques, all of them thematic – and very much to do with radio broadcasting.
+(Looking at it now, I think it’s rather like a radio Citizen Kane.)"

+Broadcast

 The BBC broadcast of the play, on 4 February 1973, was produced by John Tydeman and starred Norman Rodway as Roger Casement.
 Other members of the cast include: Joan Bakewell, Sean Barrett, Kate Binchy, Michael Deacon, William Eedle, Kevin Flood, Martin Friend, Heather Gibson, David Gooderson, Sheila Grant, Michael N. Harbour, John Hollis, Fraser Kerr, Rolf Lefebure, Peggy Marshall, Meryl O'Keefe, Irene Prador, David Rudkin, Henry Stamper, Eva Stuart, John Tusa, David Valla, Mary Wimbush, and Joy Worth.

-An experimental stage version was performed by the Royal Shakespeare Company later that same year.